Guide to Obtaining an F-1 Visa

 - Proof of ties to your country of residence and your intention to return to that country after completing your education.

-- Proof of funds to pay for your attendance/visit at St. Lawrence including bank or other financial statements.
+- Proof of funds to pay for your attendance/visit at St. Lawrence including award letter, bank or other financial statements.

 - Additional documents such as transcripts, test scores etc. may be requested.